SystemSpace/Compendium/compendium.rst

 Why does Aurora "breed"?
   To sustain itself.

+Who named Aurora?
+  Funnily, it was actually the Key who coined that name.
+Before, it was always called "XE".

+What does XE stand for?
+  Something energy, I think the X is just to symbolise a wildcard.

 Is Aurora sentient?
   We don't exactly know.
 We don't have any surefire ways to talk to it, but it has a "mind" and makes choices of its own.